mipro98/infra/README.md

-# mipro98/infra
+<h1 align=center>🖴 mipro98/infra 🖴</h1>

-This repo contains the setup for my homeserver running various docker services and maintaining a BTRFS NAS storage.
-This playbook includes automatic setup for:
+<h3 align=center>An Ansible playbook for a docker-based homelab with automatic maintenance and monitoring.</h3>

+---

+<h4 align=center>Flexible docker-compose templates for various services like Nexcloud, Vaultwarden, Gitea, Prometheus+Grafana,...</h4>
+<h4 align=center>All services are set up ready-to-use with a Traefik reverse proxy and automatic TLS certificates.</h4>
+<h4 align=center>Automatic server maintenance with auto updates, S.M.A.R.T monitoring, BTRFS snapshots and email notifications.</h4>

+---

+## Features

+This playbook includes tasks for:
 * Setting up the host system (packages, user, mounts,...).
 * Deploying all docker services according to their docker-compose templates.
 * Setting up fully automatic maintenance tasks like:
   * BTRFS snapshots and backups to a different drive using the [btrbk utility](https://digint.ch/btrbk/)
   * BTRFS scrubbing
   * S.M.A.R.T. monitoring with email notifications
   * automatic system and container updates.

 Various configuration can be done using variables defined in `group_vars` or in `vault.yml`.
 For almost all files, [templates](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) are used to craft configuration files or docker-compose.yml files according to set variables.

-**This repo contains ready-to-use container setups for:**
+<u>**This repo contains ready-to-use container setups for:**</u>
 * Nextcloud ([with Mariadb, Redis, Cron, Collabora, Memories incl. hardware transcoding](#nextcloud-stack))
 * A server monitoring stack with [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/) and [node_exporter](https://github.com/prometheus/node_exporter).
 * Dokuwiki
 * Gitea
 * Homer
 * Vaultwarden
-* Traefik v2 as the central reverse proxy
+* Traefik v2 as the central reverse proxy.

 **_All these services are setup to be exposed through Traefik on differnt domains by simply providing domain names for the services in `vault.yml`._**